atre/it-for-kids/docs/README.md

 ## Introduction

-> Quick introduction for parents who always in rush
+> Quick introduction for parents who are always in a rush

 ---